acenet-arc/cloud_from_a_to_z/_episodes/create-a-first-virtual-machine.md

 and copying this text into the *Public Key* text field on the OpenStack dashboard.
 Provide a *Key Pair Name* which will distinguish this key from other keys you might have, something like `laptop-key` or `work-desktop-key`.
 Then click the *Import Key Pair* button to add that public key to your OpenStack account.
 This public key can then be selected from the drop down box *Select a key pair*.
 This public key can also be used for other future virtual machines also.

 Before launching your first VM make sure to check the check box under *Security Groups* next to the *default* security group.
-This will add your VM to the default **security group**.
-A security group contains rules that allow traffic into and out of your virtual machine.
+This will add your VM to the *default* security group.
+A [**security group**](../reference#security-group) contains [**security rules**](../reference#security-rule) that allow traffic into and out of your virtual machine.
 By selecting the default security group we can set rules to allow access to your virtual machine.

 Finally click the *Launch* button at the bottom of the *Launch Instance* panel to create your first virtual machine!

 ## Associating a Floating IP with a VM
-To connect to your virtual machine you will need to associate a **Public IP** with your virtual machine.
+To connect to your virtual machine you will need to associate a [**Public IP**](../reference#public-ip) with your virtual machine.
 Doing so will create a pointer from a publicly accessible IP to your virtual machine.
-This publicly accessible IP is also known as a **Floating IP** as this IP can "float" from one virtual machine to another.
+This publicly accessible IP is also known as a [**Floating IP**](../reference#floating-ip) as this IP can "float" from one virtual machine to another.
 The public IP associated with your VM allows other machines to connect to your VM across the Internet.
 This is different from the private or local IP your VM gets by default, which only identifies the virtual machine on the local network.
 To associate a floating IP with your newly created virtual machine click on the drop down menu on the right side of your newly create virtual machine and select *Associate Floating IP*.
 This will bring up a panel to select an IP Address.
 Chances are you will not yet have a floating IP added to your project.
 To add a new floating IP click the *+* button next to the drop down box *Select an IP address*.
 Select a *Pool* to allocate the floating IP from.
 There will likely be only one.
 Then select *Allocate IP*.
 This will then take you back the previous panel and you can select the newly allocated floating IP from the drop down box.
 For *Port to be associated* your newly created VM should already be selected as indicated by the name of your VM and its private IP address.
 Then click *Associate*.
 The floating IP we just associated with your newly created VM will be the IP address we use to connect to your VM.

 ## Adding SSH Security Rule
 To connect to the virtual machine we will be using SSH which communicates on port 22.
 To allow SSH connections into your virtual machine you will have to add a security rule to the *default* security group to allow it.
 To do this go to the *Access & Security* panel and click the *Manage Rules* button on the right in the row of the *default* security group.
 This will bring up a new panel showing all the rules for this security group.
 To allow traffic inbound on port 22 click the *+ Add Rule* button in the top right which brings up a new panel.
 For the *Rule* drop down select *SSH*.
-For *Remote* select *CIDR*.
-CIDR stands for Classless Inter-Domain Routing and is a way of specifying ranges of IP address.
+For *Remote* select *CIDR*. [**CIDR**](../reference#cidr) stands for Classless Inter-Domain Routing and is a way of specifying ranges of IP address.
 There is a [convenient tool](http://www.ipaddressguide.com/cidr) for converting an IP range into CIDR notation.
 It is usually best to limit the VM to as small a set of IPs as is reasonable.
 From a previous episode we looked up our IP address at [whatismyipaddress.com](https://whatismyipaddress.com/?u=TRUE), use this IP to enter into the CIDR tool to for both the lower and upper IPs in the range and enter the resulting CIDR rule into the *CIDR* text field and click *Add* to add the new rule.

 ## Connecting to a virtual machine